greenyouse/chenex/README.md

 The only new item is `:inner-transforms`, which sequentially applies any functions to the code inside of feature expressions.
-In this case, `expand-regexes` and then `inject-fn` would be applied to the source code for Clojure files.
-The `:outer-transforms` will apply functions sequentially to _every_ s-expression in your code.
+In this case, `expand-regexes` and then `inject-fn` would be applied to the source code for Clojure expressions.

+The `:outer-transforms` are supposed to apply functions sequentially to _every_ s-expression in your code but they're not done quite yet.

 See the original cljx documentation for information about the options:
 [https://github.com/lynaghk/cljx](https://github.com/lynaghk/cljx)